top of page

 Joan Miró and Pilar Juncosa

-The two swiftly married in 1929 and had their daughter Maria Dolors Miró within a year.
-During their 50 year long marriage, Pilar had a considerable influence on the artist.
-Miró’s own words: “My wife Pilar is the ideal companion for me.
+Joan Miró and Pilar Juncosa married quickly in 1929, and within a year, they welcomed their daughter, Maria Dolors Miró.
+Over their 50-year marriage, Pilar had a profound influence on the artist.
+As Miró himself put it: “My wife Pilar is the ideal companion for me.
 Without her, I would be an orphan lost in this world.
 Other than my work, I have no idea of anything or how to organise things.
 She is my guardian angel.”

 Feeling the love?